binnes/esp8266Workshop/docs/part1/PREREQ.md

 - Linux : openssl is installed as part of the OS for most distros, so should have nothing to do here.
 If it is not installed then most distros have an openssl package which can be installed using the distro package installer tool.
 - MacOS : openssl is installed as part of the OS, so nothing to do here.
 - Windows : There are 2 options for installing OpenSSL on Windows.
 You can install a binary distribution to run on Windows or you can enable the Windows Subsystem for Linux, which provides a Linux environment within Windows:
   - **Windows Binary**: The openssl official website only provides source.
 You can choose to build the binaries from source, but there are links to sites hosting prebuilt binaries, such as [this site](https://slproweb.com/products/Win32OpenSSL.html) for 32 and 64 bit Windows.
 You want to select one of the 1.1.x versions.
 You only need light version for this workshop, but you can choose the full version if you want the additional developer resources.
 When installing, the default install options are OK.
 The standard install does **NOT** add the openssl executable to the system PATH, so you will need to specify the full path of the binary when entering commands, unless you add it to the PATH, e.g. `c:\OpenSSL-Win64\bin\openssl.exe`.

+    !!! note
-Note this method will not provide the xxd binary, but you don't need it for this workshop.
-If you get an error saying **MSVCR120.dll** is missing, then you can download the Visual Studio 2013 redistibutable package [here](https://support.microsoft.com/en-us/help/3179560).
+        this method will not provide the xxd binary, but you don't need it for this workshop.
+If you get an error saying **MSVCR120.dll** is missing, then you can download the Visual Studio 2013 redistibutable package [here](https://support.microsoft.com/en-us/help/3179560)

   - **Windows Subsystem for Linux**:  This option installs a Linux distribution within Windows, so you get access to all the Linux utilities and can install additional packages, such as openssl.
 To enable Linux Services for windows follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Select Debian as the Linux distribution, then when it is installed launch Debian then run the following commands at the Linux command prompt:

     ```bash